Nevenall/sufficient-reason/System/Making_a_Mage.md

 ### Specialties

   *Spend a Character Die to add Specialties to a Skill.
-Each Speciality is a d6.*
+Each Specialty is a d6.*

   Each skill is intentionally broad.
-Specialties represent more focused knowledge and training.
+Specialties represent focused knowledge and training.
 A Specialty is less likely to be useful, but when it is, you can add an additional d6 to your action pool along with the Skill it specializes.

 ## Arete